axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`TaskWriteActivator`
     - Permission to delegate tasks

-    - Granted to :guilabel:`Everybody` role by default
+    - Granted to role Everybody by default

 - _`TaskWriteExpiryActivator`
     - Permission to change the expiry responsible